c-kruse/c-kruse/content/posts/SensuGoNeedsAQueue.md

 ## The round robin scheduling feature

 Round robin scheduling as it turns out is a rather popular sensu-go feature.
-It is frequently used for synthetics monitoring.
-Example: checking that `foo.acme.com` is available from hosts in a particular availability zone.
-In this use case it is likely desirable to check availability from _one_ host in the AZ to save resources and spare operators from ensuing alert storm when each host observes and reports the same outage.
+By default when a check is scheduled on a subscription, it is executed on all connected agents with that subscription tag.
+With round robin scheduling, sensu attempts to schedule that check to run on only one agent in that group.
+This is frequently used for synthetics monitoring.
+For example, checking that an external service e.g. `amazonaws.com` is available from the hosts in a particular availability zone.
+In this case checking from all agents that the service is available is unnecessary and counterproductive.
+Instead, it would be better to schedule the check round robin so as to not depend on a particular agent's availability to execute this check and to not overwhelm operators with hundreds of agents reporting the same outage.

 ### The unreliable implementation

 At the core of round robin scheduling in sensu-go is a ring buffer, implemented by the `ring` package.
-In the case of round robin scheduling, each subscription in a sensu namespace gets its own ring.
-When `keepalived`, the backend component responsible for handling the periodic keepalive events pushed by agents to their connected backends, receives a keepalive from an agent it will add that agent name to the ring buffers belonging to each of the agent's subscriptions.
+In the case of round robin scheduling, each subscription in a sensu namespace gets its own ring. `keepalived`, the backend component responsible for handling the periodic keepalive events pushed by agents to their connected backends, manages the contents of these ring buffers.
+When `keepalived` receives a keepalive event from an agent it will add that agent to the ring buffer for each of the agent's subscriptions.
+When an agent does not report back in time for the next expected keepalive `keepalived` will remove the agent from all ring buffers.
+The `schedulerd` backend component is responsible for orchestrating the scheduling of checks. `schedulerd` registers Subscriptions with the ring buffer, which pick a head of the ring and a schedule to advance that head.
+When the head of the ring buffer is advanced, `schedulerd` is notified of the next head and attempts to schedule the round robin check on that agent if it is connected to that backend.

-`keepalived` will also remove agents from ring buffers if it knows that the agent has disconnected.
-The `schedulerd` component responsible for orchestrating the scheduling of checks will register a subscription with the ring buffer, describing the ring to watch as well as the schedule to advance the head of the ring.
-When the ring is advanced, `schedulerd` is notified of which agent is at the head of the ring, and will attempt to schedule the round robin check on that agent if it is connected to that backend.
+This algorithim is incredibly clever and has gotten the product this far.
+It works well enough in healthy environments and, I suspect, when it does drop the rare check execution it is unlikely to be noticed.
+This design has some properties that make it quite nice, as well.
+The ring advances alphabetically, equally covering the entire subscription pool.
+Also, because of etcd's strong transactional consistency guarantees the ring operations are idempotent, sparing the sensu backends from expensive coordination finding a leader to advance the ring.

-Fundamentally this approach is flawed, as it can only ever promise at-most-once execution of round robin checks.
+Fundamentally this approach is flawed.
+It can only ever promise at-most-once execution of round robin checks.
 At any increment around the ring buffer it can advance to an agent that has been separated from the cluster, or becomes separated before the check request can be serviced.
 The ring buffer strategy